 Overall, a tightening in global cyanide demand led to a pricing benefit.
 This, together with management initiatives and a continued focus on cost efficiency partly offset the negative COVID-19 impact.

-Adjusting for the depreciation expense recognised in accordance with AASB 16 Leases from 1 October 2019, EBITDA decreased 6% on the pcp.
+Adjusting for the depreciation expense recognised in accordance with AASB 16 Leases from 1 October 2019, EBITDA decreased six per cent on the pcp.